 If a grand Dutch feast is desired, then ‘De Eetkamer van de Jordaan‘ is the perfect place to visit here.

-‘The Diary of a Young Girl’ is famous all around the world.
+‘The Diary of a Young Girl’ is famous worldwide.
 The ones who have read it can get a closer look by visiting the famous Anne Frank House where Anne Frank hid with her family from the Nazis.

 1.5.
 Barcelona